Manifold Constraint Regularization for Remote Sensing Image Generation: Methods

+Based on the data manifold assumption, features from different submanifolds should have a sparse feature distribution.
+Conversely, features within the same submanifold should have a compact feature distribution.
+Our first step is to establish a metric for the compactness of the feature distribution by examining the relationships between features.
+Secondly, we design data manifold evaluation function based on this measure.

+\textbf{Step I}.
+We propose leveraging singular values to quantify compactness.
+Recall that singular values (represented by $\lambda_{i}$ here) capture the amount of variance explained by each principal component in a data matrix.
+Singular vectors corresponding to larger singular values represent the principal stretching directions of the data.
+In simpler terms, a larger number of significant singular values indicates a more uniform distribution, while fewer significant values suggest a more compact distribution.
+Based on this principle, we propose the following measure:

+A larger value of $\mathcal{V}(Z)$ indicates a broader span of the singular vectors and thus greater uniformity of the data.
+Considering computational efficiency, we opt for the trace of $Z Z^{T}$ in our method.
+In the Section \ref{sec:5}, we theoretically prove $\mathcal{V}(Z)$ can measure the compactness of a distribution.

+\textbf{Step II}.
+Building upon Eq.~\ref{eq3}, we introduce a novel data manifold evaluation function $\mathcal{L}_{\operatorname{Tr}}(Z)$.
+This function leverages the concept of feature compactness to assess how well the learned features capture the underlying data manifold.

-To ensure between-mode discrepancy, it is desirable that features of different classes/modes are maximally uncorrelated with each other.
-Therefore, they together should span a space of the largest possible volume or dimension, and the Frobenius norm of the whole set $Z$ should be as large as possible.
-Conversely, learned features of the same class/mode should be highly correlated and coherent.
-Therefore, each class/mode should only span a space (or subspace) of a very small volume, and the Frobenius norm should be as small as possible.
-To evaluate whether the representation of images satisfy the three properties mentioned above, we design a novel measure based on Eq.\ref{eq3}. \begin{small}
+According to the aforementioned assumption, features of different submanifolds should be maximally uncorrelated with each other.
+Therefore, they together should span a space of the largest possible volume or dimension, and $\mathcal{V}(Z)$ should be as large as possible.
+Conversely, learned features of the same submanifold should be highly correlated and coherent.
+Therefore, they should only span a space of a very small volume or dimension.
+To capture these contrasting properties, our evaluation function, $\mathcal{L}_{\operatorname{Tr}}(Z)$, incorporates both the overall and within-submanifold compactness: